Raghunandhan8818/portfolio/content/projects/airteliQ.md

 ## **Recognition and Success:**

-Our project stood out as the only student team among the top 11 finalists in the hackathon, which comprised well-established startups. **We garnered recognition and praise not only from Airtel and WhatsApp but also from prominent sponsors, including Meta, TechGig, BYJU'S, Rapido, Swiggy, and Delhivery.**
+Our project stood out as the only student team among the top 11 finalists in the hackathon, which comprised of well-established startups. **We garnered recognition and praise not only from Airtel and WhatsApp but also from prominent sponsors, including Meta, TechGig, BYJU'S, Rapido, Swiggy, and Delhivery.**

 This project not only showcases our technical expertise but also our ability to solve real-world challenges with creativity and innovation.
 It is a testament to our dedication to pushing the boundaries of technology to enhance education and communication through WhatsApp.